MikroElektronika/mikrosdk_click_v2/clicks/magneticrotary5/details.md

 ---
-# Magnetic Rotary 5 click
+# Magnetic Rotary 5 Click

 > Magnetic Rotary 5 Click is a compact add-on board for accurate magnet-position sensing.
 This board features the AS5134, a contactless magnetic rotary encoder from ams AG for accurate angular measurement over a full turn of 360º.
 It is designed to provide accurate angle measurements with a simple two-pole magnet rotating over the center of the chip, featuring an integrated Hall element, analog front end, and digital signal processing.
 Offering a high resolution of 8.5 bits, which equates to 360 positions per revolution, it is also capable of high-speed performance, with a maximum RPM of 76875.
 It can accommodate a wide range of magnetic fields, from 20 to 80mT.
 It also has an onboard header for incremental and commutation signals of their respective A/B/I and U/V/W signals and pins for Daisy Chain Mode and OTP programming.